Perspective | Belmont could be an NCAA tournament Cinderella — if it gets the chance

 Byrd plays more golf these days, but he still spends plenty of time watching his old team.
 Alexander, after winning 23 and 29 games in his last two seasons at Lipscomb, now sits in his mentor’s chair and hasn’t missed a beat after taking over for a legend.

-The Bruins were 26-7 last season and won the Ohio Valley Conference tournament to qualify for the NCAA tournament that was never played because of the covid-19 pandemic.
+The Bruins were 26-7 last season and won the Ohio Valley Conference tournament to qualify for the NCAA tournament that was never played because of the coronavirus pandemic.
 This season, they are 22-1 — the only loss coming to Samford in early December — and should be a lock to play in the NCAA tournament next month.

 “You know, early in the season all we heard was that a lot of the usual criteria would be shelved because of covid,” Alexander said.
 “We weren’t going to hear as much about Quad 1 wins and NET and strength of schedule.
 Now it’s February, and it looks like all of that is going to be in play just like any other season.”